DragoniusSoldier/Aspects-of-Old-obsidian/Dragon/Tank/Infernal Armour.md

-You are immune to fire and lava
+You are immune to fire and lava, but are slower in water